How Can You Find Out If Your Spouse Filed For Divorce?

 find spouse form

 If this search generates results, you should be able to see the filing date, case number, and location where the case is filed.
 In most instances, this is as much information as you will find.
-For more specific details, you likely need to physically go to the courthouse.
+For more specific details, you will likely need to go to the courthouse in person.

 Divorce often sneaks up and surprises many people.
 You may find out about it for the first time when someone shows up to serve you the papers.
-When that happens, you only have a certain amount of time to respond.
+When that happens, you have only a limited amount of time to respond.

 If you didn’t know this was coming, you’re up against a ticking clock.
 There’s a lot to get done, and because it has such an impact on your life and your future, it’s important to deal with all of this the right way and not rush things.

 It can be useful to check if your spouse filed for divorce.
-This gives you the time you need to make the choices to give yourself the best chance for an optimal result.
+This gives you the time you need to make choices that give you the best chance of an optimal result.

 Don’t worry, we’re not saying you need to be prepared for a surprise divorce jumping at you out of the shadows.
 This situation most commonly arises when spouses are estranged and living apart.
 For instance, you haven’t been together for quite some time, maybe even years.
 There are even cases where spouses don’t know where the other one lives.
 In those instances, there is a whole process in place.